This post may contain affiliate links. You can view our affiliate disclosure here.

 Measure the width, length and height of your space and compare it to the minimum space requirements of every golf simulator you look at.

-In general, commercial golf simulator setups can require at least 14 feet of space in all directions, and depth requirements can be 20 feet or more.
+In general, commercial golf simulator setups can require at least 9 feet of ceiling height, ten feet of width, and twelve feet of depth.
+Depth requirements can be 20 feet or more.
 Your floor space should be able to accommodate this.

 2. Ground Vs. Ceiling Tracking